 The big question is does no one at Lionbridge see this as a problem?
 Or is there something else going on?

 As you may know raterhub automatically records the time and the number of tasks completed by each rater on the platform.
 It is very unlikely that the problem takes place there, however many long-term raters remember that raterhub used to have built-in task counter which was very helpful in terms of recording completed tasks, but for some reason this useful tool was removed from the raterhub functionality.

 It looks like the Lionbridge system is just an Excel spreadsheet which corresponds timesheet data with data from raterhub (time recorded/the number of tasks completed) and the problem is there.
 Many raters worked lots of hours in July and got an email with 0 hours/0 tasks recorded by the system.
 Lionbridge seems to be very unprofessional in the handling of this problem.
 It undermines the project and the company’s reputation.

-But the fact that no one has caught the problem or made any statement about it since it started happening in July leads one to believe in some kind of conspiracy here.
+But the fact that no one has caught the problem with timesheet disapproval or made any statement about this timesheet disaproval problem since it started happening in July leads one to believe in some kind of conspiracy here.
 Some people are calling Lionbridge scammers because of what is going on.
 If you’re suddenly asking a lot of raters to cut hours off their paychecks, there’s an obvious problem somewhere.

 A company can’t just suddenly take away your pay when you put in the hours and did the required tasks to the best of your ability and as per your contract.
 There are some laws that protect freelancers and independent contractors, and if you are doing the work, then you should be paid.
 But for freelancers and independent contractors, your options are limited depending on what country you live in.